Mia Isaac

-Mia Wei-Ming Isaac (born May 25, 2004) is an American actress who made her debut in the 2019 TV movie Lovestruck, followed by her performances in Not Okay and Don't Make Me Go and the Hulu miniseries Black Cake, which earned praise from critics.
+Mia Wei-Ming Isaac (born May 25, 2004) is an American actress who made her debut in the 2019 TV movie Lovestruck, followed by her performances in Not Okay, Don't Make Me Go, Gray Matter, and the Hulu miniseries Black Cake, which earned praise from critics.

 Early life

 Isaac was born and raised in Atlanta, Georgia.
 She attended Springdale Park Elementary School, Inman Middle School, and Midtown High School.